actsl/kiss_sdl/README.md

 this toolkit return -1 or NULL, depending on the return type, and the event processing functions return 0.

+What is necessary for using the toolkit in a code is simple and straightforward.
 Every widget has three functions written for it, a function to create a new widget, a function to process the events, and a function to draw.
 The base functions implemented for the widgets, do all the automagical things, and the user can write one's own function, using a base function inside it, to do any additional things that the user may want to do.
 See the examples and the header file kiss_sdl.h .

 Widgets can be made visible and invisible, an invisible widget is also inactive and doesn't perform any functions.
 In the examples, all widgets